 General Business students may apply early to the M.B.A. degree and double count 9 credit hours of graduate courses toward both degree programs.
 See the Combined Bachelor's/Master's Degree Program policy in the University Catalog for more information.

 Accreditation: AACSB, International - The Association to Advance Collegiate Schools of Business

 The university affirmatively strives to provide educational opportunities and access to students with varied backgrounds, those with special talents and adult students who graduated from high school three or more years ago.

-English Language Proficiency Requirements for International Students: All international students must provide proof of English language proficiency (unless they meet specific exceptions) by earning a minimum 525 TOEFL score (71 on the Internet-based version), minimum 75 MELAB score, minimum 6.0 IELTS score or minimum 48 PTE score or minimum 100 DET score; or by completing the ESL level 112 Intensive Program.
-For more information on international admission, visit the Office of Global Education’s admission website.
+International Students: All international students must provide proof of English language proficiency (unless they meet specific exceptions) by earning a minimum 525 TOEFL score (71 on the Internet-based version), minimum 75 MELAB score, minimum 6.0 IELTS score or minimum 48 PTE score or minimum 100 DET score; or by completing the ESL level 112 Intensive Program.
+For more information, visit the admissions website for international students.

 The Bachelor of Business Administration in General Business courses cover all business areas rather than a specialized area of business, i.e., accounting, business management, computer information systems, economics, entrepreneurship, finance, managerial marketing and marketing.

 All undergraduate students must also complete courses that satisfy the Kent State university requirements in order to graduate.